In today’s post I am going to be sharing my process for managing Fulfillment By Amazon (FBA) long term storage fees as an FBA Seller.

-First, I will go over the details of long term storage fees, and then I will dive into the strategies that I use to minimize the long term storage (LTS) fees I pay.
+First, I will go over the details of Amazon FBA storage fees, and then I will dive into the strategies that I use to minimize the Amazon long term storage (LTS) fees I pay.

 You can read all of the details about LTS fees direct from Amazon HERE.
 A few noteworthy takeaways if you don’t want to read through the full page: